Skip to content

 }

-It's a good practice to redirect traffic from HTTP to HTTPS.
-To do so create additional:
+It's recommended to redirect traffic from HTTP to HTTPS.
+To do so:

-- server in NGINX config that returns 301 Moved Permanently that points to HTTPS URL
+• create an additional server object in NGINX config that redirects clients to the HTTPS URL

 server {